jurijsk/specific.li/dev/deploying-graphql-to-azure-functions.md

 const server = new ApolloServer({typeDefs, resolvers});
 export default server.createHandler();
 ```
+5. open 'data\function.json' and change `"name": "res"` to `"name": "$return"` somewhere towards the end of the file.
-6. run `funct start` in the terminal
+6. run `start:host` in the terminal
 7. open the link from the terminal, should be http://localhost:7071/api/data
 8. in the open tab copy this to the query window:
 ```